facelessuser/soupsieve/docs/src/markdown/about/development.md

 Attribute           | Description
 ------------------- | -----------
-`text`              | A tuple of acceptable text that that an element should match.
+`text`              | A tuple of acceptable text that an element should match.
 An element only needs to match at least one.

 ### `SelectorNth`